 - Preferred Environment.
 Poinsettias love the sun so keep them in a brightly lit area of your house.
 Also, consider your heater vents, or any cool drafts, as a moderate climate is best.
 They will maintain their deepest color in temperatures between 50 and 70 degrees Fahrenheit – the cooler the better.

 - Hydration.
-If your plant was wrapped in decorative foil, puncture holes in the bottom and place it on a waterproof surface.
+If your plant was wrapped in decorative foil, puncture holes in the bottom and place them on a waterproof surface.
 Water them regularly to keep the soil moist.